 Overall, United’s P.S. service provides the essentials of a premium transcontinental service.
 You’ll arrive rested thanks to the fully lie-flat seat, but the meal service is less elaborate than what you’ll find on flights with Delta, though comparable to the level American offers.

-If you want a truly premium experience, Delta One and American’s 3 cabin First Class product are better choices, while American’s Business Class has a slight advantage for having better lounges at JFK.
+If you want a truly premium experience, Delta One and American’s 3 cabins First Class product are better choices, while American’s Business Class has a slight advantage for having better lounges at JFK.
 But it’s hard to beat United’s 25,000-mile one-way price for a P.S. award ticket and United’s schedule with the most flights to and from the West Coast of any carrier in New York.

 Image courtesy of United Airlines.